rahulkavale/rahulkavale.github.io/_posts/2024-09-19-typehings-vs-tests.markdown

 layout: post
 title: "Tests Over Types: Why Testing Trumps Type Hints in Python"
 date: 2024-09-19
-categories: [python, development]
+categories: [best-practices, python]
-tags: [testing, type-hints, software-engineering]
+tags: [testing, python, software-engineering, best-practices]
 ---

 # Tests Over Types: Why Testing Trumps Type Hints in Python

 In the Python world, static type hints have gained significant popularity since their introduction in PEP 484[^1].

 Even with all the benefits that type hints give, I strongly feel there are some aspects that need to be considered when using those.